Providing Enrichment and Accelerated Knowledge | Roxbury School District's G&T Programming

 “students who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in the district and who require modification of their educational program if they are to achieve in accordance with their capabilities.”

 The Gifted and Talented Program is therefore designed to encourage students to use problem solving skills and foster real world applications across multiple subject areas.

-As stated by Renzulli, an expert in gifted and talented education, “gifted behaviors take place in certain people (not all people), at certain times (not all the time), and under certain circumstances (not all circumstances)” (Renzulli, Three-Ring Conception of Giftedness, 1998).
 We recognize that different people can be gifted in different areas, sometimes in more than one area, and that this giftedness can be cultivated through a rigorous program.
 Furthermore, we are aware that “[i]n education a growing body of research indicates that the belief systems of teachers heavily influences their students’ possibilities for success” (Blankstein, Failure is Not an Option, 2004, pg 17).
-The Gifted and Talented program in the Roxbury School District will be an outward display of that inner belief system.
+The P.E.A.K. program in the Roxbury School District will be an outward display of that inner belief system.